dlscoccia/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 What is a superclass, baseclass or parentclass
+ A superclass, or parent class, is a class that is being inherited from.
+A subclass is a class that is inheriting from a superclass.

 What is a subclass
 How to list all attributes and methods of a class or instance When can an instance have new attributes